kakovets/planet_soil/README.md

 # planet_soil

-App about our Planet, continents and countries.
+App about our Planet and its regions.

 ## Getting Started